vitmfs/MovieRental_VS/README.md

    Can you help us add a new entity for this?
 Don't forget to change the customer name field to a foreign key, and fix your previous method!
  * In the MovieFeatures class, there is a method to list all movies, tell us your opinion about it.
  * No exceptions are being caught in this api, how would you deal with these exceptions?
+    * If I was trying to avoid lots of try/catch blocks and other forms of code duplication, I would probably handle exceptions globally using ASP.NET Core global exception handling middleware, in a centralised manner.

 	## Challenge (Nice to have)